Cinemark Theatres: History

 The following year, Cinemark introduced its Front Row Joe mascot created by San Antonio-based independent animation studio Wilming Reams Animation.
 This animated cat appeared in policy trailers and on kids' concession products.
 The mascot was retired in 1998 when Cinemark had begun to open Art Deco-style theatres, and was revived in 2004 for its 20th anniversary, and again in 2018 with a CGI look, darker orange color and the beige color being added.
 In 1992, Cinemark opened a new theater concept called Hollywood USA in Garland, Texas; this concept was subsequently refined into the Tinseltown USA brand of theaters, which were much bigger than what Cinemark had previously built.

 The following year, Cinemark expanded to Latin America with the opening of a six-screen theater in Santiago, Chile.
 The next year, they opened four theaters in Mexico and in 1997 opened their first theater in Brazil.
 By 2000, it was the largest exhibitor in Brazil (180 screens), Chile (89 screens; 50% market share) and El Salvador (25 screens; 60–70% market share) and had 192 screens in Mexico, as well as theaters in Argentina, Colombia, Costa Rica, Ecuador, Honduras, Nicaragua and Peru.

 In 1998, Cinemark announced that it would replace its bright color interiors with what Cinemark characterized as a more classic Art Deco design.
 Through new theatre construction and acquisitions, it became the third largest theatre chain in the United States and the second largest theatre chain in the world.
 Mitchell's son Kevin Mitchell worked with the company as an executive until leaving in 2007 to found ShowBiz Cinemas.
 In 2013, Cinemark decided to sell all of its Mexican theaters to Cinemex.

 Cinemark has a deal with Universal in which movies that gross more than $50 million domestically during their first weekend in theaters will continue to be shown in theaters exclusively for five weekends, or 31 days.
 After that, while theaters can continue to screen a film, the title becomes available on online rental platforms such as Apple TV and Amazon Prime Video.

 Cinemark introduced a new premium offering, Cinemark XD, standing for Extreme Digital Cinema in 2009.
 The first XD screen opened at the Century San Francisco Centre 9 theater in San Francisco, California.
 This auditorium features a giant, wall-to-wall display, Barco 4K digital projection with 2D and RealD 3D capabilities, surround sound audio systems, and premium seats.
-On May 4, 2017, it was announced that a THX sound system would be coming to the XD locations as part of a collaboration with Cinemark.
+On May 4, 2017, it was announced that THX sound systems would be coming to the XD locations as part of a collaboration with Cinemark.
 The Razer-owned company was hired to certify over 200 XD auditoriums in the United States and Latin America.
-It took a year to finish the certification update.
-Finally, on May 2, 2018, Cinemark confirmed that the XD screens were now THX certified as the progress was completed.
+It took a year to finish the update and certification.
+On May 2, 2018, Cinemark confirmed that the XD screens had become THX certified.
 Cinemark Holdings Inc (CNK) Reports Robust Revenue Growth and Solid Profitability in FY 2023.